LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 # Usability improvements

+Usability improvements in software libraries are crucial for efficient and user-friendly development.
+Intuitive API documentation, clearly structured code examples and improved error messages promote a smooth developer experience.
+Standardised naming conventions and well thought-out default values simplify the application.
+A (+gui) or (+cli) application for complex libraries can make it easier to use, especially for developers with less experience.
+Continuous feedback through automated tests and comprehensive error logs enable faster bug fixing.
+The integration of community feedback and regular updates promotes the adaptability of the (+mrp)-library to changing needs.
+Effective usability improvements help to speed up development processes and increase the satisfaction of the developer community.
+In the following, some of these have been added in and around the (+mrp)-library, but they are only optional components for the intended use.

 ## Command Line Interface

 %%MRP_(+cli)_output_to_configure_a_new_measurement.png%%

-In the first version of this library, the user had to write his own Python scripts even for short measurement and visualisation tasks.
+In the first version of this (+mrp)-library, the user had to write his own Python scripts even for short measurement and visualisation tasks.
 However, this was already time-consuming for reading out a sensor and configuring the measurement parameters and metadata and quickly required more than 100 lines of new Python code.
 Although such examples are provided in the documentation, it must be possible for programming beginners in particular to use them.
-To simplify these tasks, a (+cli)\ref{example_measurement_analysis_pipeline.png} was implemented around this library, which is then also supplied as a fixed component.
+To simplify these tasks, a (+cli)\ref{example_measurement_analysis_pipeline.png} was implemented around this (+mrp)-library, which is then also supplied as a fixed component.
 This (+cli) implements the following functionalities:

 * Detection of connected sensors
 * Configuration of measurement series